-The Notify flag to the right of the user name is designed to tell TimeControl which user so notified by a Missing Timesheet email.
-This is particularly important if the clerk type example, as described above is being used. should of number of timesheets under one's control is a small number.
-The Batch Release function can also be activated from the Tools Menu in which case a very high number of timesheets could be released simultaneously.
+The Notify flag to the right of the user name is designed to tell TimeControl which user should be notified by a Missing Timesheet email.
+This is particularly important if the clerk type of example, as described above is being used.